gtk-rs/gtk4-rs/book/src/actions.md

 Here we assigned `<primary>W` which translates to <kbd>Ctrl</kbd> + <kbd>W</kbd> on Linux and Windows and ⌘ + <kbd>W</kbd> on macOS.

 Before we move on to other aspects of actions, let us appreciate a few things that are curious here.
-The "win" part of "win.quit" is the group of the action.
+The "win" part of "win.close" is the group of the action.
 But how does GTK know that "win" is the action group of our window?
 The answer is that it is so common to add actions to windows and applications that there are already two predefined groups available:
 - "app" for actions global to the application, and